Does Rhinotillexomania Treatment Work?

 Medically Reviewed By: Kay Adkins, LPC

 Have you ever heard of rhinotillexomania?
 If you haven't, you're not alone.
 In fact, there are a lot of people who have never heard of this disorder, despite the fact that it's quite prevalent.
 However, this particular disorder doesn't necessarily require a medical diagnosis.
 This is because rhinotillexomania is the technical terminology for someone who has an irresistible compulsion to pick their nose.
-People often think of nose pickers as little children, but it's a real disorder among adults as well, and it requires medical treatment.
+People often think of nose pickers as little children, but it's a real disorder among adults as well.
+As explained by National Library of Medicine, a preliminary survey of rhinotillexomania in an adolescent sample is concluded with the statement that "nose picking is common in adolescents."
+Rhinotillexomania requires medical treatment.
 Luckily, there are numerous treatment options available to people who struggle with this repetitive behavior.

 What is Rhinotillexomania?